Lismore, New South Wales: Sport and recreation

 The Albert Park complex is home to the Far North Coast Baseball Association and Lismore is considered one of the strongest centres for Baseball in Australia.

 The Lismore Swans founded in 1983 represent Lismore in Australian rules football and competes in the AFL North Coast competition.

+Lismore Speedway is a Speedway located at the Lismore Showgrounds.
+The track regularly hosts National and State titles and featured national events.

 Sister cities

 Lismore formed a sister city relationship with the Japanese city of Yamatotakada in Nara Prefecture in 1963.
 The first such relationship established between Australia and Japan, it was initiated by Lismore-born Marist priest and writer Paul Glynn.
 Lismore is also a sister city of Eau Claire, Wisconsin, USA and Lismore, County Waterford, Ireland.